Stormgate is losing multiplayer - not because of players, but infrastructure

 Recent peak player counts reportedly dropped to extremely low levels before the shutdown announcement, reinforcing how quickly PC multiplayer ecosystems can weaken once momentum fades.

-This highlights an important shift: visibility on Steam and early hype no longer guarantee long‑term stability.
-Multiplayer‑focused PC titles must sustain both player engagement and backend infrastructure simultaneously.
+This highlights an important shift: visibility on Steam and early hype no longer guarantee long-term stability.
+Multiplayer-focused PC titles must sustain both player engagement and backend infrastructure simultaneously.
+It is the same structural lesson visible in Denuvo Cracked: The Zero-Day Bypass Explained (2026): infrastructure stories now shape player trust almost as much as the game client itself.

 When either fails, the game's lifecycle shortens dramatically.